-- Terminator 3: Rise of the Machines has the titular robot becoming able to lie:
+- Terminator 3: Rise of the Machines has the titular cyborg becoming able to lie:

-: If I tell you, do you promise to let me go?
-Terminator
+Kate Brewster: If I tell you, do you promise to let me go?

-: Hey.
+Kate Brewster: Hey.
 You said you'd let me go.
-Terminator

 - It's also a homage to a line he had in Commando, but in that one, he actually did let the guy go...